bplmaps/lmec-main-site/content/articles/scott-markley-interview.md

 **SM**: In the immediate term, this data can be used by researchers or in classrooms---anyone that's looking into the HOLC maps or has an interest in them.
 These data can also potentially be used to supplement other historical datasets.
 I've talked to some classes at the University of Georgia about using this data, and the upcoming workshop at the LMEC will be a good example of using it too.

+<br></br>

+> *Want to learn more about how you can use this dataset? **Stay tuned for an upcoming workshop**, hosted by Ian and Scott, where they take a deep dive into the dataset, and show you how to work with it in a GIS!*
+>
-> See more about Scott's work at his [website](https://snmarkley1.github.io/), and check out a preprint of his forthcoming paper [here](https://osf.io/preprints/socarxiv/dktah/).
+>*Read more about Scott's work at his [website](https://snmarkley1.github.io/), and check out a preprint of his forthcoming paper [here](https://osf.io/preprints/socarxiv/dktah/)*.